Sale and supply of spectacles

 - Patients have a right to take their prescriptions elsewhere.

-- Unregistered persons must not sell spectacles to children under 16 and patients who are registered as sight impaired or severely sight impaired unless they are supervised by a registered practitioner.69 See sections on Supervising the sale and supply of spectacles and Working with colleagues.
+- Unregistered persons must not sell prescription spectacles to children under 16 and patients who are registered as sight impaired or severely sight impaired unless the sale is supervised by a registered practitioner.94 See sections on Supervising the sale and supply of spectacles and Working with colleagues.

 - All spectacles or other optical appliances should be sold and supplied by, or under the supervision of, an optometrist or dispensing optician, even if an unregistered person could legally complete the sale without supervision.
 You should decide what is in the best interests of the patient.